 “I felt like part of the team from the very first day.
 I was assigned a Partner to work with and a trainee “buddy” to help with any queries I had.
 Everyone was really approachable and friendly.
 During the four weeks, I attended court on a number of occasions, assisted with drafting documents and researched many interesting areas of law.
 I felt that I contributed meaningfully to the work of my team and as a result, I gained an invaluable insight into the work of a commercial law firm.”

-Dearbhla Cantwell, graduate of Law with French Law (BCL) at University College Dublin
+Dearbhla Cantwell, Associate and former Trainee, Law with French Law (BCL) at University College Dublin

 "My 4 week summer internship was spent in the Corporate Dept. of the firm, where I received a variety of work including research projects, practical drafting experience and was also included in meetings and calls with clients.
 The entire department were extremely welcoming and patient with any queries I had.
 I very much gained an insight into trainee working life in the firm and felt very involved from the start.